 Follow-up after VBS with invitations to church or other special programs.
 You’ve started building relationships, so follow-up on them.
 Invite, either by mail or even over the phone or in person, the family to come to church or to a special event the church is hosting, such as a back-to-school bash, fall festival, or Christmas program.
 One church shared with us that they wrote a special Christmas drama based on The Incredible Race and then invited families to come back to see the continuation of the story that was featured during VBS.

 Of course, the most important thing you can do to expand the outreach of your VBS is praying, praying, and praying some more for the children and families who came and visited your church and VBS.

-Discover more about Answers VBS, and our 2020 VBS Mystery Island, at AnswersVBS.com.
+Discover more about Answers VBS, and Mystery Island, at AnswersVBS.com.

 © 2020 Answers in Genesis